-Jessica Farb is Directing Attorney of ICWC San Francisco office.
-Jessica received her B.A. from the University of North Carolina at Chapel Hill and her J.D. from American University Washington College of Law.
-Jessica began working with immigrant crime victims in 2003 as an AmeriCorps VISTA legal assistant at Casa Cornelia Law Center in San Diego.
+Jessica Farb is the Directing Attorney in the ICWC San Francisco Office.
+Jess received her B.A. from the University of North Carolina at Chapel Hill and her J.D. from American University Washington College of Law.
+She began working with immigrant crime victims in 2003 as an AmeriCorps VISTA legal assistant at Casa Cornelia Law Center in San Diego.
 Then, while pursuing her law degree in Washington DC, she worked for the Academy on Human Rights and Humanitarian Law and helped represent immigrant clients at Ayuda, Inc. and Holland & Knight’s Community Services Team.
-She also authored a publication on the U visa with the Human Rights Brief.
-Jessica returned to California in 2008 to coordinate the immigrant crime victim program at the Oakland office of the International Institute of the Bay Area.
-Since then, she maintains a diverse caseload of U visa and VAWA clients, provides regional and national trainings on the U visa, and regularly appears on the Spanish language news channel, KDTV Univision 14.
-Jessica created and administrates national web-based information sharing for U Nonimmigrant Status practitioners.
+Jess also authored an article on the U visa with the Human Rights Brief.
+She returned to California in 2008 to coordinate the immigrant crime victim program at the International Institute of the Bay Area’s Oakland office, joining ICWC in 2011.
+Jess maintains a diverse caseload of U visa and VAWA clients, provides regional and national trainings on the U visa, and regularly appears on the Spanish language news channel, KDTV Univision 14.
+Jessica created and administrates ICWC’s national web-based information sharing for U Nonimmigrant Status practitioners, the U Travel and Certifier Database (formerly called Google Docs).
 Email Jessica at email@example.com.

 Mona Patel-Sikora Mona Patel-Sikora is the Directing Attorney in the ICWC Los Angeles Office.
 She has worked extensively on behalf of battered women and children and has provided immigration representation to victims of domestic violence, crime and human trafficking.
 Mona has also been actively involved in advocacy and community outreach and has been a frequent speaker and trainer on immigration law and domestic violence issues.
 Mona was a founding board member at ICWC.